Finding the local IP address with ifconfig and sed

 Neat, huh?! :)

 So, how does it work?
 Well, there are two filters (aka scripts, ie the parameters after the -e flags).
-The first one, s/:127\.0\.0\.1 //g', simply strips out all occurrences of the local loopback address (127.0.0.1) - this can be left out if you want to include the loopback address in the results.
-And the second filter, 's/ *inet addr:\([0-9.]\+\).*/\1/gp' matches all lines with IP addresses, strips all but the IP address itself, and prints the matching line (note the 'p' at the end of the filter, which works in with the -n flag at the stared of the sed command).
+The first one, 's/:127\.0\.0\.1 //g', simply strips out all occurrences of the local loopback address (127.0.0.1) - this can be left out if you want to include the loopback address in the results.
+And the second filter, 's/ *inet addr:\([0-9.]\+\).*/\1/gp' matches all lines with IP addresses, strips all but the IP address itself, and prints the matching line (note the p at the end of the filter, which works in with the -n flag at the start of the sed command).

 Obviously that explanation is only meant to be a brief summary.
-You should consult the sed manual is you're still unsure of how / why this works... or post a question below :)
+You should consult the sed manual if you're still unsure of how / why this works... or post a question below :)

 Just for comparison, here's some examples of how others do the same thing: